vlacs/deprecated-vlacs-class-folders/README.md

 Currently the script orders by the master id and classroom id.

-This program is intended to run on an internal VLACS server (linux) and will leverage the GData Python Client Library.
+This program is intended to run on an internal VLACS server (Ubuntu) but it should run anywhere Python, GData, and psycopg2 will.
-When it's finished it should be able to run anywhere python does.

 vlacs-class-folders by [Mike George](http://mikegeorge.org) is licensed under a [Creative Commons Attribution-ShareAlike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/deed.en_US).